 Students should schedule a meeting to discuss their adjustment needs as soon as possible.
-No student should delay meeting with the Office of Disability Resources (ODR) out of concern for not having the appropriate documentation.
+Our first priority is to get to know each student individually.
+No student should delay meeting with the Office of Disability Resources (ODR) out of concern for not having appropriate documentation.
 Determinations on individual documentation needs will be made during the initial meeting with the student.
-Our first priority is to get to know each student individually.

 Any documentation information students can share before or during the first meeting is helpful.
 Documentation can include:

-- Individualized Education Plans (IEPs) or 504 Plans
+- Individualized Education Programs (IEPs) or 504 Plans

 - Recent psychological or psychoeducational evaluations